MicrosoftDocs/powerapps-docs/powerapps-docs/developer/data-platform/fetchxml/reference/includes/link-type-all-description.md

+Use this within a [filter element](../filter.md).
 Restricts results to parent rows where every row  in the link entity with matching `from` column value satisfies the additional filters defined for this link entity.
 This includes parent rows which have no link entity rows with matching `from` values at all.